dsc-courses/dsc10-2023-wi/syllabus.md

 In DSC 10, you can read books, surf the web, talk to your friends and the DSC 10 staff to get help understanding the concepts you need to know to complete your assignments.
-However, all code must be written by you (or, in the instance of projects, together with your pair programming partner).
+However, all code must be written by you (or, in the instance of projects, together with your partner).

 The following activities are considered cheating and are not allowed in DSC 10 (not an exhaustive list):

-- Using or submitting code acquired from other students (except in the instance of projects, your pair programming partner), the web, or any other resource not officially sanctioned by this course
+- Using or submitting code acquired from other indivduals (except in the instance of projects, your partner), artificial intelligence tools such at ChatGPT or GitHub CoPilot, the internet, or any other resource not officially sanctioned by this course.
-- Posting your code online, including on EdStem, unless privately to instructors only
+- Posting your code online, including on EdStem, unless privately to instructors only.
-- Having any other person complete any part of your assignment on your behalf
+- Having any other person or artificial intelligence tool complete any part of your assignment on your behalf.
-- Completing an assignment on behalf of someone else
+- Completing an assignment on behalf of someone else.
-- Providing code, exam questions, or solutions to any other student in the course
+- Providing code, exam questions, or solutions to any other student in the course.
-- Splitting up project questions with your pair programming partner and each working on different questions
+- Splitting up project questions with your project partner and each working on different questions.
-- Collaborating with others on exams
+- Collaborating with others on exams.

 The following activities are examples of appropriate collaboration and are allowed in DSC 10 (not an exhaustive list):

-- Discussing the general approach to solving homework problems or projects
+- Discussing the general approach to solving homework problems or projects.
-- Talking about problem-solving strategies or issues you ran into and how you solved them
+- Talking about problem-solving strategies or issues you ran into and how you solved them.
-- Discussing the answers to exams with other students who have already taken the exam after the exam is complete
+- Discussing the answers to exams with other students who have already taken the exam after the exam is complete.
-- Using code provided in class or in any assigned readings or videos, with attribution
+- Using code provided in class or in any assigned readings or videos, with attribution.
-- Google searching for documentation on Python or babypandas
+- Google searching for documentation on Python or babypandas.
-- Working together with other students on assignments without copying or sharing answers
+- Working together with other students on assignments without copying or sharing answers.
-- Posting a question about your approach to a problem on EdStem, without sharing your code
+- Posting a question about your approach to a problem on EdStem, without sharing your code.

 ### How can I be sure that my actions are NOT considered cheating?